Squareshot blog /

-In the upper part of this article about in house versus product photography outsourcing, we have taken the coaching approach, arriving at the conclusions together by means of asking questions.
+In the upper part of this article about in house versus product photography outsourcing services, we have taken the coaching approach, arriving at the conclusions together by means of asking questions.

 Below we provide you with ready-made answers that require no work – just see if they are applicable for your online ecommerce business.
-Below are the pros and cons of both worlds: inhouse product photography for ecommerce and the outsourced one.
+Below are the pros and cons of both worlds: inhouse product photography for ecommerce and outsourcing ecommerce photography.

 Obviously, if you are a control freak, this is the way to go.
 You have a say in everything in this case – from a model of photo equipment used on set, the minimum number of years of experience of Team members up to the background color.
 You run the show.
 You pay for the show.

 You can expect the team to adhere to certain standards and a few months after launch the process and productivity levels will be pretty predictable too.

 If your brand is working with a premium average check, you may have a specific focus on brand consistency.
 In this case, to upkeep the tone of voice in visual communication to a certain standard, companies may want to control the process from A to Z – from session concept to editing and naming.
 An inhouse photo studio is a reasonable option then.
 Outsourcing photography editing in this case may be tricky, requiring robust operations processes from the studio you decided to outsource to, and from your side.